microsoft/wpa/.github/analyst_guide_data_validation.md

 3. Compute number of unique values, e.g. `length(unique(sq_data$PersonId))`
 5. Get an overview of the data, e.g. `dplyr::glimpse(sq_data)`, or `skimr::skim(sq_data)`.

 Validating the structure of your data is just as important as validating the data itself.
+You may wish to check that your data is correctly imported into R if you observe certain anomalies, such as:

+- Unexpected / misspelt column names
+- Unexpected number of rows in the data
+- Unexpectedly high number of missing or unique values
+- `Date` variable is showing up as a variable type that is neither _character_ nor _Date_ type

 ## Data Validation Report